Area (LDS Church): History

 The areas as they now exist were formed in January 1984.
 Prior to that time, general authorities served as "area supervisors" and at times resided outside of Salt Lake City.
 In 1984, 13 initial areas were created; by 1992 there were 22, and by early 2007 there were 31.
-As of April 2022, there are 23 areas.
+As of August 2025, there are 24 areas, 6 in the United States, and 18 worldwide, including the new Canada Area.
+In conjunction with the move to create a Canada Area, five of the other six North American areas were renamed.
+The former North America Central, North America Northeast, North America Southeast, North America Southwest, and North America West Areas, respectively are now known as the United States Central, United States Northeast, United States Southeast, United States Southwest, and United States West Areas, respectively.

 Administration

 Until 2003, each area had a president and two counselors, all of whom were typically general authorities (area seventies sometimes served as counselors).
 This three-man body was known as the area presidency.
 In that year, the church eliminated these presidencies for areas located in the United States and Canada, which were all then placed under the direct supervision of a member of the Presidency of the Seventy, thus freeing more general authorities from specific area assignments.
 Since these areas were previously administered by area presidencies located at church headquarters in Salt Lake City, the administrative change was not as drastic as it might seem.

 In April 2018, the church announced that, effective August 1 of that year, areas in the United States and Canada would once again be supervised by a three-man presidency.
 This enabled the Presidency of the Seventy to more fully assist the Quorum of the Twelve Apostles in their duties, and to fill other assignments as needed.

-The areas outside the United States and Canada continue to be governed by area presidencies that are typically composed of general authorities and area seventies.
+The areas outside the United States continue to be governed by area presidencies that are typically composed of general authority seventies and/or area seventies.
 These presidency members usually reside in a headquarters city located in the geographic boundaries of the area.
 Area seventies who serve in these presidencies reside in their own homes, which may or may not be in the area headquarters city.

 In 2019, church leaders stated that the 10 North American areas would be merged into six (the Idaho Area merged into the North America Central Area; the North America Northwest Area merged into the North America West Area; and the Utah North, Utah Salt Lake City, and Utah South areas merged into a single Utah Area.

 Also in 2019, a structural change occurred in the administration of the Middle East/Africa North Area.
 In prior years, two general authorities based at church headquarters were assigned oversight for the area.
 However, beginning in August 2019, a three-man area presidency was established to oversee the area.
 Two of them were general authorities at church headquarters, while the second counselor was an area seventy living in the area.